 This is available for members who receive personal advice within an advice document, from financial advisers that are registered with Sunsuper.

 Payment of an advice fee from a member’s account is at Sunsuper’s discretion.
 These FAQs set out some of the principles where Sunsuper may exercise the discretion to pay an advice fee from a member’s account.

 Payment of advice fees is subject to the Adviser Registration Terms and Conditions.

 Advice fees are paid to the financial adviser’s Licensee (the entity which holds the AFSL, hereafter referred to as the Licensee).
 The Sunsuper Superannuation Fund will provide the Licensee with a RCTI (Recipient Created Tax Invoice) for the GST inclusive amount of the advice fee.
 If the Licensee does not hold an ABN, at Sunsuper’s discretion the advice fee may be paid to a related entity (i.e. a Trust owned by the Licensee) if Sunsuper has been adequately directed by the Licensee.

 Advice fees for financial advisers are paid to the Licensee on the 16th of the month, or as soon as possible thereafter.

 The Sunsuper Superannuation Fund pays the advice fee agreed by a member, as set out in an Advice fee request, by debiting the GST inclusive amount from the member’s Sunsuper account balance.

 What advice services can be paid for?

-The advice services provided must have a direct, reasonable, and transparent connection to the member’s interest in the Sunsuper Superannuation Fund.
+The advice services provided must have a direct, reasonable, and transparent connection to the member’s continued interest in the Sunsuper Superannuation Fund.

 The Sunsuper Trustees have agreed that the following advice strategies fall within the Sole Purpose Test: